-Jacob Schick is a third-generation Marine, motivational speaker and actor who epitomizes service and sacrifice.
+Jacob Schick is a third-generation combat Marine, motivational speaker and actor who epitomizes service and sacrifice.

-everyone he meets.
-Jake is currently the CEO of 22KILL, an organization that has created a community that raises awareness and combats suicide by empowering veterans, first responders, and their families through traditional and non-traditional therapies.
+Jake is currently the CEO of One Tribe Foundation (22KILL), an organization and community that combats suicide by empowering veterans, first responders, and their families through traditional and non-traditional therapies.

 “Alive Day Memories: Home from Iraq,”

-as well as “60 Minute Sports” and various other local and national venues.
+as well as “60 Minute Sports” and various other local and national mediums.
 Jake has been featured in roles

-in Clint Eastwood's productions’ of “American Sniper” and “The Mule”, and has appeared in Bradley Cooper’s
+in Clint Eastwood's productions’ of “American Sniper” and “The Mule”, and appeared in Bradley Cooper’s

 Jacob sat down with Navy SEAL Veteran Jocko Willnik in April of 2018 for the Jocko Podcast.